3d-paws/3D-PAWS-Particle-FullStation/docs/LoRaRelay.md

 - "INFO" : Sent at boot providing station configuration information
 - "LR" : LoRa Relay message containing observation information.

+These type are sent to Particle as event types "INFO" and "LR".
+Where Particle Integrations (Webhooks) take over the processsing.

 ### Tibits of Information:
 - LoRa messages are AES 128 bit encrypted.
 - LoRa messages are in JSON format